 - Membership and Maintenance

 Your Legacy Meeting isn’t the last time we’ll talk.
-We value relationships with our clients.
-We regularly communicate with clients and look forward to a lasting relationship with you.
+We value relationships with our clients and we regularly communicate with clients and look forward to a lasting relationship with you.
+We go over the details of Client Membership at your Legacy Meeting.